 I loved the walk.
 Street vendors crowd the sidewalks and it was like exploring a long vertical swap meet with used to new goods.
 Meanwhile Rie is riding back and forth across the river.
 She too kept landing one stop up or down but would hop another ferry, hoping the next one would get her to the right stop.
 The moneytakers started giving her strange looks as she kept returning like a syndicated rerun.

 I never did get to Wat Arun but I took pictures from across the river while I waited at the ferry stop.
-Evidently it was not a popular stop because the ferry never came as the afternoon hours passed.
+Evidently the stop Rie and I had chosen was not a popular stop because the ferry never came as the afternoon hours passed.
 As the sun began to set, I shot some twilight shots of Wat Arun and then headed back to the Guesthouse where we were staying.
 Naturally, I took the bus on land!

 After a shower, I sat down to write in my journal while I waited for Rie to come back.
+I felt at peace as I had enjoyed photographing while I waited.
+Taking photographs stills my mind.
 Rie stormed in shortly afterward, not a happy camper.
 She was especially disgusted to see me already showered and relaxed as if I’d been there for hours.